Common name: Mountain Correa

 Correa lawrenceana var. cordifolia Paul G.Wilson APNI*

 Description: Calyx without apparent glandular dots ± stellate-hairy or rarely ± glabrous.
 Flowers greenish yellow or red, leaves broad-elliptic to broad-ovate.
 Leaves broad-ovate, base obtuse to ± cordate; peduncle 15–50 mm long; calyx 4–10 mm long; flowers red or greenish yellow.
 Calyx 3–5 mm long, tomentose; corolla red or rarely greenish yellow; bracteoles inserted at base of pedicel.
 Shrub or small tree, 1–5 m high.
 Leaves broad-ovate, 2.5–10.5 cm long, 20–55 mm wide, apex rounded to obtuse, base rounded to ± cordate, lower surface floccose.
 Flowers 1–3 on stalks 2–6.5 cm long; bracteoles minute, inserted 5–15 mm from apex.
 Calyx 3–5 mm long, rusty-tomentose.
-Corolla 20–27 mm long, pale red
+Corolla 20–27 mm long, pale red with a brownish tinged apex, or rarely entirely greenish yellow.

 Distribution and occurrence: Grows in rainforest and wet sclerophyll forest, from Lake Conjola to Eden district.